Unitech/pm2/ADVANCED_README.md

 }
 ```

-When working with NFS devices you'll need to set `polling: true` as stated in [this chokidar issue](https://github.com/paulmillr/chokidar/issues/242).
+When working with NFS devices you'll need to set `usePolling: true` as stated in [this chokidar issue](https://github.com/paulmillr/chokidar/issues/242).

 ## JS/JSON app declaration